Joseph Francisco: Academic chemist

-As a researcher, Francisco has made important contributions in many areas of Atmospheric Chemistry.
-His research revolutionized our understanding of chemical processes in the atmosphere.

-Francisco and his colleague Marsha Lester, the University of Pennsylvania's Edmund J. Kahn Distinguished Professor have discovered an unusual molecule that is essential to the atmosphere's ability to break down pollutants, especially the compounds that cause acid rain.
-It's the unusual chemistry facilitated by this molecule, however, that will attract the most attention from scientists.

-Somewhat like a human body metabolizing food, the Earth's atmosphere has the ability to "burn," or oxidize pollutants, especially nitric oxides emitted from sources such as factories and automobiles.
-What doesn't get oxidized in the atmosphere falls back to Earth in the form of acid rain.

-"The chemical details of how the atmosphere removes nitric acid have not been clear," Francisco says.
+As a researcher, Francisco has made contributions in numerous areas of Atmospheric Chemistry.
+His research aided in progressing understandings of chemical processes in the atmosphere.
+Francisco and his colleague Marsha Lester, the University of Pennsylvania's Professor Edmund J. Kahn discovered an unusual molecule that is essential to the atmosphere's ability to break down pollutants, particularly the compounds that cause acid rain.
+The discovery is compared to a human body metabolizing food, the Earth's atmosphere has the ability to "burn," or oxidize pollutants, especially nitric oxides emitted from sources such as factories and automobiles.
+Their research further shows that what does not get oxidized in the atmosphere falls back to Earth in the form of acid rain.
+"The chemical details of how the atmosphere removes nitric acid have not been clear," Francisco notes.
 "This gives us important insights into this process.
-Without that knowledge we really can't understand the conditions under which nitric acid is removed from the atmosphere.
+Without that knowledge we really can't understand the conditions under which nitric acid is removed from the atmosphere."

 Francisco says the discovery will allow scientists to better model how pollutants react in the atmosphere and to predict potential outcomes.A technical paper describing the molecule is published in a special edition of the Proceedings of the National Academy of Sciences.

 Francisco's laboratory focuses on basic studies in spectroscopy, kinetics, and photochemistry of novel transient species in the gas phase.
 Joe has published more than 400 journal articles, written nine book chapters and co-authored the textbook, Chemical Kinetics and Dynamics.

 Academic and professional appointments

 Francisco currently serves as the President's Distinguished Professor of Earth and Environmental Science and Professor of Chemistry at the University of Pennsylvania.
 He served as the Dean of College of Arts and Sciences, Elmer H. and Ruby M.Cordes Chair in chemistry at the University of Nebraska–Lincoln until 2018.
 He was president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers from 2006 to 2008.
-He was appointed a senior visiting fellow at the Institute of Advanced Studies at the University of Bologna, Italy; Professeur Invité at the Université de Paris-Est, France; a visiting professor at Uppsala Universitet,Sweden; and an Honorary International Chair Professor, National Taipei University of Technology, Taiwan.
+He was appointed a senior visiting fellow at the Institute of Advanced Studies at the University of Bologna, Italy; Professeur Invité at the Université de Paris-Est, France; a visiting professor at Uppsala Universitet, Sweden; and an Honorary International Chair Professor, National Taipei University of Technology, Taiwan.
 He served as president of the American Chemical Society in 2010.
 He was elected as the Fellow of the American Academy of Arts and Sciences, 2010 and was elected member of the U.S. National Academy of Sciences in 2013.
 He also received the honorary Doctor of Science degree, Tuskegee University., 2010.
 President Barack Obama appointed Joseph S. Francisco, PhD, to serve on the President's Committee on the National Medal of Science for the period 2010–2012, 2012–2014.

 In 2021 he was elected to the American Philosophical Society.